Join the board

 Who we're looking for

-Three directors to strengthen our reach
+Directors to strengthen our reach

-We are recruiting three new directors.
 We are especially interested in the skills and regions below, where adding strength would help us most.
 If this is not quite you but you still feel called to serve, we would still love to hear from you.

 Skills we want to add